miraland-labs/miraland/docs/src/integrations/exchange.md

 This setup enables you:

-- to have a self-administered gateway to the Miraland mainnet-beta cluster to get data and submit withdrawal transactions
+- to have a self-administered gateway to the Miraland mainnet cluster to get data and submit withdrawal transactions
 - to have full control over how much historical block data is retained
 - to maintain your service availability even if one node fails